 The Lady Vampire Episode of Paranormal State

-The Lady Vampire episode of Paranormal States successfully used the Shakti System (mistakenly referring to it as a “Shakti Helmet”) to enhance their psychic’s ability to connect with a ghost.
-Although it is not sold for this purpose, there is some precedent for using this technology this way.
-It’s predecessor, the Koren Helmet, was used in a case study with one individual who also was successful in feeling the presence of a ghost.
+The Lady Vampire episode of Paranormal States successfully used the Shakti System (mistakenly calling it a “Shakti Helmet”) to enhance their psychic’s ability to connect with a ghost.
+Although it’s not sold for this purpose, there is some precedent for using this technology in this way.
+It’s predecessor, the Koren Helmet, was used in a case study with one individual who was also successful in feeling the presence of a ghost.

 The paranormal state effort with this technology, though marred by criticisms that it was ‘scripted’, and wasn’t really ‘reality television’, was interesting in that it was the first use of the technology for this purpose in the field.

 There was an error in the discussion during that episode.
 The crew mistakenly referred to Shakti as working with EMF emissions.
-It’s doesn’t.
+It doesn’t.
 It outputs magnetic fields.

 Not only is this in error, but it’s also ambiguous in that EMF has several meanings and connotations.

 1) Electromagnetic frequencies.

 In most cases, electromagnetic frequencies are very high.
 Microwaves, for example, include waves of 100,000,000,000 HZ – a high frequency.
 Other electromagnetic frequencies are much lower, like those of radio waves and radio frequencies, but still much higher than the frequencies we experience in our normal lives (audible sounds from 10 to 20 hertz, for example).

 Shakti’s signals are irregular ‘bursts’ containing many frequencies, and cannot be said to have any particular frequency, but the signals will ‘average’ to frequencies from 4 to 400 hertz (approx.).